youriris/echo2/README.md

 This project is a pre-cursor to a Compiler Plugin for Kotlin, as Kotlin does not seem to have as good development support from the community, when it comes to compiler plugin.

-Given the trait, check what you can do with the following test:
+Given the full Echo definition, check what you can do with the following test:
 ```scala
 @Type
 trait Echo {